Take the First Step to Solve Your Complaint

 - Include copies of all documents regarding your problem.
 Keep the originals.

-Keep a record of your efforts to contact the seller; include the name of the person with whom you spoke and what was done, if anything.
+- Keep a record of your efforts to contact the seller; include the name of the person with whom you spoke and what was done, if anything.
+Also, keep a record of the dates and ties of your contact.

 File a Complaint Using Social Media